 Vancouver police: Son began trying to dismember mom's body

-A 45-year-old man is accused of killing his mother at her Vancouver home last week and trying to dismember her before he was arrested, according to court documents.
-Kenneth Moore appeared in Clark County Superior Court Tuesday.
+Kenneth Moore appears in Clark County Superior Court in Vancouver, Wash., Tuesday Feb.
+21, 2017.
+The 45-year-old man is accused of killing his mother at her Vancouver home and trying to dismember her before he was arrested.

 Comments